glomex/gcdt-docs/docs/40_ramuda.md

 * deployment (the nodejs4.3 lambda function is setup with the nodejs4.3 runtime)
 * configuration (bundles `settings_<env>.conf` file for your environments)
 * nodejs support is tested by our automated gcdt testsuite
+* if no runtime is defined gcdt uses the default runtime `python2.7`

 Note: for this to work you need to **have npm installed** on the machine you want to run the ramuda bundling!